 Our selection of the safest places to live in Ohio is based on clear, well-defined criteria designed to identify communities that truly prioritize resident safety.

-Communities with active neighborhood watch programs, strong community policing, and local government involvement have lower crime and higher resident satisfaction.
+- Community Engagement and Policing: Communities with active neighborhood watch programs, strong community policing, and local government involvement have lower crime and higher resident satisfaction.
 These efforts contribute to the reputation of the safest neighborhoods Ohio has to offer.

-Good schools, after-school programs, child and family services, and access to healthcare signal safe and supportive neighborhoods.
+- Quality of Schools and Family Support Services: Good schools, after-school programs, child and family services, and access to healthcare signal safe and supportive neighborhoods.
 Families rely on these features for their children’s development and wellbeing.

-Safety also means quick access to healthcare and emergency response services.
+- Healthcare and Emergency Service Access: Safety also means quick access to healthcare and emergency response services.
 Cities with nearby hospitals, clinics, and well-staffed emergency teams provide added security and reassurance.

-Strong local economies and job markets reduce crime related to poverty and unemployment.
+- Economic Stability: Strong local economies and job markets reduce crime related to poverty and unemployment.
 We include places with healthy employment rates and diverse business activities in our list of the safest towns Ohio has.

 Each of these factors has been carefully reviewed to ensure the places listed below meet high standards for security, wellbeing, and community strength.

-10 Safest Places to Live in Ohio: In-Depth City and Town Profiles
+10 Safest Places to Live in Ohio (2026 Guide)

 1. Sagamore Hills